lfpjacobs/TeamChallenge_team6/README.md

 |
 |--- util / *                       % Directory used to store basic utility files
 |
+|--- docs / *                       % Directory used to store some files used for documentation
+|
 |--- .gitignore                     % gitignore
 |--- LICENCE                        % The MIT licence file
 |--- README.md                      % This README